MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/android-specific-requirements.md

 1. You created a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

-1. You created a PlayFab Title and your title has been whitelisted for PlayFab Party.
+1. You created a PlayFab Title and your title has been allow-listed for PlayFab Party.

 1. You have Android Studio version 3.2 or higher installed.